appbaseio/reactive-manual/docs/v1.0.0/search-components/NestedMultiList.md

 ```

 - **componentStyle** `Object`
-    CSS styles to be applied to the **NestedList** component.
+    CSS styles to be applied to the **NestedMultiList** component.
 - **customQuery** `Function`
     takes **value** as a parameter and **returns** the data query to be applied to the component, as defined in Elasticsearch v2.4 Query DSL.
-    `Note:` customQuery is called on value changes in the **NestedList** component as long as the component is a part of `react` dependency of at least one other component.
+    `Note:` customQuery is called on value changes in the **NestedMultiList** component as long as the component is a part of `react` dependency of at least one other component.
 - **beforeValueChange** `Function`
     is a callback function which accepts component's future **value** as a parameter and **returns** a promise.
-It is called everytime before a component's value changes.
+It is called every time before a component's value changes.
 The promise, if and when resolved, triggers the execution of the component's query and if rejected, kills the query execution.
 This method can act as a gatekeeper for query execution, since it only executes the query after the provided promise has been resolved.
 - **onValueChange** `Function`
     is a callback function which accepts component's current **value** as a parameter.
-It is called everytime the component's value changes.
+It is called every time the component's value changes.
 This prop is handy in cases where you want to generate a side-effect on value selection.
-For example: You want to show a pop-up modal with the valid discount coupon code when a user selects a product in a NestedList.
+For example: You want to show a pop-up modal with the valid discount coupon code when a user selects a product in a NestedMultiList.
 - **react** `Object`
-    specify dependent components to reactively update **NestedList's** data view.
+    specify dependent components to reactively update **NestedMultiList's** data view.
     - **key** `String`
         one of `and`, `or`, `not` defines the combining clause.
         - **and** clause implies that the results will be filtered by matches from **all** of the associated component states.